Trauma Therapy Services in Singapore

 How Art Therapy Can Help

-Most people shut down their memories of adverse childhood experiences or traumatic events to live a normal life.
-But the tension and stress from the event remain.
+Most people, unconsciously block off their memories of adverse childhood experiences or traumatic events to live a normal life.
+But the tension, stress and symptoms from the events remain.
 They might live with trauma symptoms such as chronic fatigue from constant mental and physical pressure.
 Or they resort to unhealthy coping behaviours to keep themselves distracted from the memories.
 Unresolved trauma can also lead to challenges in interpersonal communication and trust, which can affect a person’s relationship with others at home and at the workplace.

 Therefore, the best way to help people who have experienced trauma is to let them express their feelings and experiences without talking about them.

 Solace Art Psychotherapy facilitates healing through non-verbal communication using visual arts.
-Expressing their feelings through art such as colours and images, helps them to convey thoughts and feelings that may be difficult to say.
+Clients express their feelings through art such as colours and images, helping them to convey thoughts and feelings that may be difficult to say.

 Whether drawing, painting, stitching or sculpting, artmaking allows the client to externalise their traumatic experiences or emotions through a sensorial and kinesthetic approach.
 Stepping back to assess the artwork allows the client to process the trauma gently, in a non-intrusive manner, helping to integrate their fragmented inner self through the art psychotherapy sessions.
-Over time, this can improve feelings of depression, self-harm, anxiety and low motivation.
+Over time, this can improve feelings of depression, self-harm, anxiety, low motivation, and other symptoms.

 At Solace, our trauma-informed art psychotherapists will be there to guide you by establishing a safe environment before processing the trauma experiences and the difficult emotions at the pace that you need.